joshuaboniface/rffmpeg/README.md

 ### Target Host Selection

-When more than one target host is present, `rffmpeg` uses the following rules to select a new host.
-These rules are evaluated each time a new `rffmpeg` alias process is spawned.
+When more than one target host is present, `rffmpeg` uses the following rules to select a target host.
+These rules are evaluated each time a new `rffmpeg` alias process is spawned based on the current state (actively running processes, etc.).

 1. Any hosts marked `bad` are ignored.